top of page

-“Ma,” her son, Jack, would say.
-“You have the busiest noodle soup stand in Victoria Market.
+"Ma,” her son Jack would say, “You have the busiest noodle soup stand in Victoria Market.
 You should be proud.”

-“I’m grateful,” she said chopping leeks and scallions.
+"I’m grateful,” she said, chopping leeks and scallions.
 “I’m doing this for the future.
 I’m in charge.
 I’m the boss now.”

 One of the LED lights outside her stall flickered.
 She paused slicing the cabbage, noticing the quiet hush of the market outside.

-Usually the vast food hall buzzed with activity.
-Men pushed dollies loaded with boxes of meat, produce, fruit and bags of rice.
-Women wiped down the tables and chairs outside their stalls or arranged the fruit, produce or flowers on the market side of the arcade, sometimes gossiping in small groups or hollering at their employees to get back to work.
+Usually, the vast food hall buzzed with activity.
+Men pushed dollies loaded with boxes of meat, produce, fruit, and bags of rice.
+Women wiped down the tables and chairs outside their stalls or arranged the fruit, produce, or flowers on the market side of the arcade, sometimes gossiping in small groups or hollering at their employees to get back to work.

-Li set her cleaver down on the wood chopping block, wiped her hands on her apron and crossed the small, brightly lit kitchen to the door on the side of the stall leading outside.
+Li set her cleaver down on the wood chopping block, wiped her hands on her apron, and crossed the small, brightly lit kitchen to the door on the side of the stall leading outside.

-“Mr. Fang?” she called to the man famous for his clay pot rice dishes, “Are you there?”
+"Mr. Fang?” she called to the man famous for his clay pot rice dishes.
+“Are you there?”

 Li peered in the square window in the center of his stall.
 Raw scallops and geoduck sat on a cutting board next to a knife.
 Steam curled up from several pots on the stove.

-“Mr. Fang?”
+"Mr. Fang?”
 She peered over the counter.
-Her eyes grew big.
+Her eyes grew wide.
 She gasped.
-A scream escaped from her mouth.
+A scream escaped her mouth.
 Her body tensed instinctively.
-She inched backward toward her stall, her heart in her throat.
-Her brain whirred.
+She inched backward toward her stall, her heart pounding in her throat.
+Her mind whirred.
 She couldn’t comprehend what she had seen.
-How Mr. Fang looked…She didn’t want to…She had to stop thinking.
+How Mr. Fang looked...
+She didn’t want to...
+She had to stop thinking.
 Get your purse and call the police.
 Get out of here.
 Now.

 The lights went out.
 She screamed.
-Panic gripped her.
-Blue light from the flames of the gas stove lit up the stall.
-Heels clacked on the stone floor, moving ever quicker toward…no, not her.
+Panic took over her.
+Blue flames flickered from the gas stove, illuminating the stall.
+Heels clacked on the stone floor, moving rapidly toward... no, not her.
 What had she done?
-Why did she….Mr.
-Fang…Oh, goodness, his head…She pushed the image out of her head.
+Why did she...
+Mr. Fang...
+Oh, goodness, his head...
+She pushed the image from her mind.

-Something crashed on the roof above her.
-She looked instinctively at the ceiling.
-She reached for the cleaver on the cutting board.
+Something crashed overhead on the roof.
+She looked instinctively toward the ceiling.
+She reached for the cleaver on the chopping board.
 The ceiling shook.
-Her fingers slipped away from the cleaver.
-The ceiling began to break apart, bits of metal falling down around her.
+Her fingers slipped from the cleaver.
+Debris rained down around her.
 She backed away.
-She thought of Jack, her husband….This couldn’t be the end…
+She thought of Jack, her husband...
+This couldn’t be the end...

 "My name is Austin.
 I’m here to help.
 You don’t need to be afraid, ma’am.”